 - canola oil , for deep frying

-- In a medium bowl, combine the drained yogurt, cucumber, garlic, chopped fresh dill, olive oil, salt and pepper.
-Taste and add more salt, pepper or garlic, if desired.
-Store in the refrigerator.
+- In a medium bowl, combine the yogurt, garlic, olive oil, vinegar, and salt.
+Stir in the fresh dill and grated cucumber.
+Taste and add more salt, if desired.
+Store in the refrigerator and serve chilled.

 - Spoon the mixture into a large bowl, add the flour, baking powder and sesame seeds, and stir until well combined.
 If the mixture is too moist or sticky at this stage, add a little bit more flour, until the mixture holds together.
 Then cover with plastic wrap and allow to rest in the refrigerator for an hour.